fastapi/full-stack-fastapi-template/backend/README.md

 ### General workflow

-By default, the dependencies are managed with [Poetry](https://python-poetry.org/), go there and install it.
+By default, the dependencies are managed with [Poetry](https://python-poetry.org/), so go there and install it.

 From `./backend/` you can install all the dependencies with: